Frequently Asked Questions - Technical Support

 A. For storage of less than one year, stock cultures may be maintained at -20 degrees C. or below with suitable stabilizer (e.g., Brucella Broth with Glycerol (Cat. no. D04), CryoSaver™ Skim Milk (Cat. no. CSM100), CryoSaver™ Skim Milk with Glycerol (Cat. no. CSMG100) or freeze-dried.
 Lower temperatures such as -70 degrees C. will preserve organisms indefinitely.

 Working cultures should be stored on Tryptic Soy Agar (TSA) slants (Cat. no. L60) for the non-fastidious strains and Chocolate Agar slants (Cat. no. L37) for the fastidious strains at 2 to 8 degrees C. These should be subcultured each week for no more than 3 weeks.
 New working cultures should be prepared monthly from frozen, freeze dried or commercial cultures.
-Before using, these strains should be subcultured onto agar plates and streaked for isolation.
+Before using, these strains should be subcultured onto agar plates and streaked for isolation, since it is impossible to determine if slant cultures have become contaminated before use.
 Frozen or freeze dried preparations should be subcultured twice before testing.

 Q. When do I use transmitted light to read my sensitivity plates?